 N.B.
 This technique not only applies to China but can be used anywhere in the world, so whether you’re in Belarus, Burma, Cuba, Egypt, Iran, North Korea, Saudi Arabia, Syria, Thailand, Tunisia, Turkmenistan Uzbekistan, Vietnam or just the UK it should still work.

 P.P.S.
-For everything you could ever want know know about Google’s self-censorship check out this FAQ.
+For everything, you could ever want to know about Google’s self-censorship check out this FAQ.

 Happy uncensored surfing ^_^